UCICaoLab/Dislocation-neural-network/README.md

 # Dislocation neural network

-# This is the source code of neural network model predicting Peierls barrier of dislocation
+# This is the source code of the neural network model predicting the Peierls barrier of dislocation